trevorl816/home-network-vlan-setup/README.md

 #### Wireless Devices
 1. **TP-Link Archer AX1500 (AP Mode):** Connect to port 3 of the Netgear switch.
-   - Note: The TP-Link Archer AX1500 router in AP mode doesn't support VLAN tagging for SSIDs, so all wireless devices will be grouped into one VLAN.
+   - Note: Figuring out that the TP-Link Archer AX1500 Router doesn't support VLAN tagging for SSID's in AP mode, I had to group all the wireless devices into oone vlan named `IoT`.

 ### Step 4: Verify Connectivity
-1. **Check IP Assignments:** Ensure each device receives an IP address from the correct VLAN DHCP scope.
+1. **Check IP Assignments:** I made sure that each device got proper IP assignments (An example would be my desktop would get an IP address of 192.168.30.x from the proper VLAN)
-2. **Test Connectivity:** Verify network connectivity and inter-VLAN communication based on firewall rules.
-3. **Ping Test:** Ensure that devices can ping external servers (e.g., Google DNS 8.8.8.8).
+2. **Test Connectivity:** Made sure that all devices had outbound internet access.

 ### Summary